yurizhuravel/simple-royalties-api/README.md

 `sbt run`

-As this is a sample service, it doesn't have a config and doesn't do any environment checks on launch - the base url is `localhost:8080`
+As this is a sample service, it doesn't have a config and doesn't do any environment checks on launch - the base url is `http://0.0.0.0:8080`

 TODO for production: env check, base url resolution via `application.conf`

+## Running using Docker

+Alternatively, you can build and run the service with [Docker](https://www.docker.com/).
+To do this, after cloning the repo, run the following from the root of this project:

+`docker build -t royalties-api --no-cache .`

+This will create a `royalties-api` Docker image locally, which you can then run, publishing your `8080` port as follows:

+`docker run -p 8080:8080 royalties-api`

+Please note that, unlike when running `sbt` directly, `localhost:8080` won't work if you are running the service with Docker - use `0.0.0.0:8080` instead.

 ## Endpoints